hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Umbrella proxy using Cisco <span style="color: #bb6600;">Talos web reputation</span> and other third-party feeds to determine if a URL is malicious
   - solution integrated w/ Umbrella to determine if a URL is malicious: <span style="color: #bb6600;">Talos</span>
   - leverage DNS-layer security
+  - SafeSearch: an automated filter of pornography and other offensive content
   - security solution protects users leveraging DNS-layer security: <span style="color: #bb6600;">Umbrella</span>
   - action to ensure policy take precedence over the second one: make the <span style="color: #bb6600;">correct policy first</span> in the policy order
   - security solution protects remote users against phising attacks when not connected to the VPN: <span style="color: #bb6600;">Umbrella</span>